Taltsy Architectural and Ethnographic Museum

 About museum

-The Architectural and Ethnographic Museum "Taltsy" is a unique place to learn about the history, architecture and ethnography of the 17th–20th centuries.
-The museum features four historical and cultural zones: Russian, Buryat, Evenk and Tofalar.
-The main attractions are the Spasskaya drive-through tower (1667) and the Kazan Church (1679) of the Ilimsky ostrog.
-It is not only a site for preserving monuments of traditional wooden architecture, but also a popular tourist center.
-Regional, provincial and international events are held here, as well as folk holidays such as Christmas, Maslenitsa, Easter, Trinity, and the "Khorovod of Crafts on Irkutsk Land" festival.
-The museum's collections comprise over 30,000 items, and it receives more than 150,000 visitors a year.
-Currently the museum is continuing the reconstruction of the Ilimsky ostrog and the construction of the Traktovaya historical and cultural zone.
+The Taltsy Architectural and Ethnographic Museum is a unique place where visitors can learn about the history, architecture and ethnography of the 17th–20th centuries.
+The museum features four historical and cultural zones: Russian, Buryat, Evenki and Tofalar.
+The main attractions are the Spasskaya gateway tower (1667) and the Kazan Church (1679) of the Ilimsky ostrog.
+It is not only a site for preserving monuments of traditional wooden folk architecture, but also a popular tourist center.
+Regional, interregional and international events are held here, as well as folk holidays such as Christmas, Maslenitsa, Easter, Trinity and the "Round Dance of Crafts on Irkutsk Land" festival.
+The museum's collections comprise more than 30,000 items, and it receives over 150,000 visitors a year.
+Currently the reconstruction of the Ilimsky ostrog is ongoing, as well as the construction of the Traktovaya historical and cultural zone.